 In 1964 the firm changed it’s name to Goodfriend-Ostergaard Associates and continued to grow and provide acoustical and noise control engineering services throughout the United States and Canada and performed several projects in Europe.
 The firm purchased an early Digital Equipment Corporation minicomputer, a Digital Equipment PDP8, and began using it to provide environmental noise statistics as part of its community noise impact studies, changing the way environmental noise was evaluated throughout the country.
 During this period the firm grew to 21 people and added another office in Los Altos, California.

-In 2002, Matthew T. Murello purchased Lewis Goodfriend’s interests in the Firm.
+In 2002, Matthew T. Murello purchased Lewis Goodfriend’s interests in the Firm and currently serves as President.
+LSG&A opened its NYC office in 2011, and relocated its main offices to Chester, NJ in 2017.
 Currently the staff includes four engineers each with multiple areas of expertise in acoustics and noise control.
-Mr. Murello, a professional engineer, serves as president while Lewis S. Goodfriend remains active in select assignments.